 Your modules are assessed with a mixture of exams, essays and presentations.
 You'll also complete formative assignments including presentations and literature reviews.
 You'll receive feedback on all the work you submit, helping you to understand your strengths and identify areas for improvement.

-Your final assessment is a 12,000-word dissertation or an 8,000-word project, which makes up a third of your overall grade.
+Your final assessment is an 8,000-word research project, which makes up a third of your overall grade.